Janavis: Description

 Janavis is a relatively large bird, with an estimated wingspan of about five feet.
 The humerus has a length of 134.8 millimeters compared to 71.5 millimeters for the largest known Ichthyornis upper arm bone, specimen YPM 1742.
 Extrapolation from the humerus shaft circumference results in a weight estimate for Janavis of 1504 grammes.
 Extrapolation from the humerus length indicates 1604 grammes but was deemed less reliable as this element is broken in the fossil.
 The minimal weight estimate is 1120 grammes.

 Apart from its size, Janavis can be distinguished from all other known Euornithes by its greater degree of pneumatisation of the dorsal vertebrae and ribs, especially by the presence of large pneumatic openings in the underside of the front thoracic vertebrae and paired fenestrated tubercles on the lower outer edge of the fifteenth presacral vertebra.
 The shoulder blade lacks an acromion.
 This is shared with some modern euornithean groups but these are all much more derived.

-The pterygoid is not fused to the palatine bone in front of it, but connected via an ball-shaped facet.
+The pterygoid is not fused to the palatine bone in front of it, but connected via a ball-shaped facet.
 On the top the contact facets with the basipterygoid processes are large and ovoid.
 Both traits indicate a kinesis of the front skull, allowing a vertical movement of the upper jaws relative to the rear of the skull.
 This condition is shared with the Neognathae, but differs from the rigid palate of the Paleognathae.
 As Janavis is placed in a position basal to both groups in the evolutionary tree, this would indicate that the Paleognathae independently developed a rigid palate, contrary to the standard interpretation that this trait is a plesiomorphy inherited from the most basal birds.